Met48/League-of-Legends-DB/README.md

 ## Overview

-Both JSON and YAML are generated; take a look!
+To get started just download an output file from [the output branch](https://github.com/Met48/LoLDB/tree/output).
+Both JSON and YAML are supported; take a look!

 ```yaml
 champions: